 Direct debit surcharges may apply.

-If your child is going to be away for extended periods of time (i.e. 4 weeks or more within one term) discounted fees may be applied for in advance.
+- If your child is going to be away for extended periods of time (i.e. 4 weeks or more within one term) discounted fees may be requested in advance.
 These arrangements must be made prior to the commencement of term and discounts will be at the discretion of Acro Kids.
 Discounts will not be available for those classes with waiting lists in place.

 Family discounts are applicable see programs

 We regret that we cannot offer refunds or credits for classes missed during the term.
-Each child is entitled to do make-up classes within the same term when they are unable to attend their scheduled class for an unavoidable reason such as illness.
-Make up classes must be requested in writing via email and are subject to availability.
+Each child is entitled to do a maximum of 2 make-up classes within the same term when they are unable to attend their scheduled class for an unavoidable reason such as illness.
+A minimum of 1 hours notice of your child’s absence is required to be eligible for a make up class.
+Make up classes must be requested either via the customer portal or via email and are subject to availability.

 If you wish to cancel your child’s enrolment in our Acro Kids program you must do so by the end of the 2nd week of term.
 Any remaining paid sessions will be refunded minus the annual membership fee which is non-refundable.